abdullahalaslan/vagrant-k8s/README.md

 Before thinking to run skaffold in the VM, running it on the local has also been tried.
 However, issue with that approach was pushing container images into the VM.
 Creating a private Docker registry in the VM might be the solution but it also came with other issues and canceled.

-Therefore, after the code changes, **skaffold run** should be run manually in the node VM.
+Therefore, after the code changes, **vagrant ssh node-1 -- -c 'cd /home/vagrant/hello-python && skaffold run; /bin/bash'** should be run manually on local machine or **skaffold run** in the VM.